Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L4 - Move Acceptance - 22.02.2023.md

 ###### Conduct Experiments
 ![[Pasted image 20230220113117.png]]
 - Conduct the experiments with all the parameter settings
+- instead of objective values, we are using ranking
 ![[Pasted image 20230220113125.png]]

 ###### Analysis - Main Effects Plot